eugbyte/sls-go-mod/README.md

 ### note
 Only file changes in the src directory is detected.
-Also note that if you change the sam-template.yml file, you will have to restart aws-sam too
+Also note that if you change the sam-template.yml file, you will have to restart the aws-sam development server too

 ## start local dynamodb server
 Open another terminal